• Art Magazine

 After the NFT hype – What remains of Bored Apes & Co.?
 An overview and current NFT news

-• Especially in the United States, NFT artists continue to postpone the creative limits for crypto art
+• Particularly in the USA, NFT artists continue to push the creative boundaries of crypto art

-State of Digital Art 2025: What about NFTS, Ki-Kunst & Web3 in the art world
+State of Digital Art 2025: What is the state of NFTs, AI art & Web3 in the art world?

 • Bored Ape by Languth Arts